Spectrum Imaging

 2. Collect an image.

-3. Select a SI mode.Select a SI mode on the STEM SI palette or use the survey region of interest (ROI) tool from the floating menus over the image.
+3. Select a SI mode.Select an SI mode on the STEM-SI palette or use the survey region of interest (ROI) tool from the floating menus over the image.

-Either action will automatically assign the front more image as the survey image.
+Either action will automatically assign the frontmost image as the survey image.
 The window title will change to remind you that this is now the current survey image.

 4. Refresh the survey image.

-The current survey image is automatically de-assigned when a different survey image is selected.
-If you close an active survey image or remove all survey ROIs, the STEM SI palette will revert to the mode selection state.
+When a different survey image is selected, the current survey image is automatically de-assigned.
+If you close an active survey image or remove all survey ROIs, the STEM-SI palette will revert to the mode selection state.

-When a SI is acquired, a copy of the survey image is created on the SI data workspace.
-This image acts as data reference, which causes the survey ROI to no longer be moved or resized.
-Only the survey image on the View workspace is actively linked to the STEM SI palette and interactive.
+When an SI is acquired, a copy of the survey image is created on the SI data workspace.
+This image acts as a data reference, which causes the survey ROI to no longer be moved or resized.
+Only the survey image on the View workspace is actively and interactively linked to the STEM-SI palette.

 Select and Survey ROI